Nov 1 - 5, 2021

-Over the next 2 days we will explore the Ramesside connections in Alexandria.
+Over the next 2 days we will explore Alexandria.

 Biblioteca Alexandria is the modern revival and restoration of the famous ancient Library.
 Architecturally stunning, it contains several exhibition halls and a very fine small museum of artifacts dug up during its construction.
 A planetarium is part of the biblioteca complex.The Biblioteca is in constant use by students who can work in one of the most gorgeous study halls ever imagined.
 A tour of the building will surprise and delight.

-After breakfast and checking out, we head for Tanis.
+After breakfast and checking out of our hotel, we head for Tanis.

-Tanis, a site seldom visited, despite the fact that it was home to the kings of the Twenty-first and Twenty-second Dynasties, and the location of their almost undisturbed tombs.
+Tanis is not a site that many people visit, despite the fact that it was home to the kings of the Twenty-first and Twenty-second Dynasties, and the location of their almost undisturbed tombs.
 Nowadays the silver coffins and other treasures of kings named Psusennes Sheshonk and Osorkon are in the Cairo Museum, but their surprisingly small decorated tombs are still there, ready for us to explore.

 These tombs are not the only surprises at Tanis.
 Its ancient name was Djanet, which is the source of the Biblical name, Zoan.
 In the 1800s, many explorers and early archaeologists thought this mound in the marshes had been the city of the Exodus.
 Per-Ramesses.
 Many large and surprising monuments were uncovered with the name Ramesses II.
 Was it his capital, Avaris?
 In fact, the kings of the Third Intermediate Period who lived there were not wealthy enough to build great temples on their own, and so they scavenged and recycled columns, sphinxes, and enormous statues from Ramesses’ nearby abandoned city.
 Oddly enough, dozens of the monuments Ramesses used to decorate his capital had themselves been transplanted from Memphis and other cities.
 Many of the great statues with the names of Ramesses and his son, Merenptah, had originated in the Twelfth Dynasty, six hundred years before Ramesses, a thousand before Sheshonk.

 After our visit we will drive back to Cairo and check into our hotel.
 Extension ends with drop off at the hotel in Cairo.
-This night will be the first night of In the Footsteps Tour.
+This night will be the first night of the Out of the Tombs tour.

 B, Boxed lunch

-Tour cost $925 PP USD based on twin share.
-Single surcharge $425USD.
+Tour cost $995 PP USD based on twin share.
+Single surcharge $395USD.

-- 03 nights accommodation in Alexandria at Steigenberger Cecil or similar on BB Basis
+- 03 nights accommodation in Alexandria at Sheraton El Montazah or similar on BB Basis

-- 01 night accommodation in Cairo at Ramses Hilton or similar on BB Basis
+- 01 night accommodation in Cairo at Steigenberger Pyramids or similar on BB Basis

 - All transfers throughout with air conditioned private bus – All tours as per itinerary